 A vinegar-free take on a classic appetizer dish, this deviled eggs without vinegar recipe is simple — yet full of flavor!
 No pickles, no relish, all of the tastiness!

 One thing that I love to do in the kitchen is to take classic recipes that I grew up with and update them for my (and my family’s) taste preferences!
-I’ve already done this with my easy deviled eggs without mustard recipe, but that one does include a bit of apple cider vinegar, as well as relish.
+I’ve already done this with my easy deviled eggs without mustard recipe and my deviled eggs without mayo recipe, but that one does include a bit of apple cider vinegar, as well as relish.

 I’ve never been a huge fan of vinegar in deviled eggs, so I spent an afternoon trying to recreate the recipe without that distinct vinegary flavor that you usually find in traditionally prepared deviled eggs.